Guilleloper/alfred/README.md

 # alfred
 Scripts and documentation referred to the Alfred project

-Alfred is a software that manages a Telegram Bot.
+Alfred is a software that manages a personal Telegram Bot.
 It's based in the python-telegram-bot that provides some methods for managing Telegram bots. -> https://github.com/python-telegram-bot/python-telegram-bot

 It's necessary to create a Telegram Bot before deploying this code. -> https://core.telegram.org/bots